Mystic Ranch

 If I want a stop, I inhale, lift one hand, sigh and sink down, ceasing movement.

-If I want a back up, I shift my pelvis up and back and think about my hips walking backwards in time to his hooves.
+If I want a back up, I shift my pelvis up and back and think about my hips walking backwards.

 Body language mirroring is universally understood between two beings that are in harmony.
 If you were walking and chatting with a friend and they made any of these gestures, you would instinctively respond appropriately, to maintain the harmony that you were experiencing.
 If they stopped, you would stop, if they turned to look at something, you would turn with them and look where they are looking.
 Mirroring is not as likely to happen if you are with someone you dislike or distrust.